IsuiLugo/IsuiLugo.github.io/contact.md

 title: Contact
 layout: page
 ---
 Hello!
-If you'd like to get in touch or have any questions, suggestions, or comments related to cybersecurity, I'd be delighted to hear from you.
-Your feedback is important to me, and I'm here to assist you in any way I can.
+If you would like to get in touch or have any questions, suggestions or comments related to cybersecurity, I would be happy to hear from you.
+Your feedback is important to me and I am here to help you in any way I can.

-​You can reach out to me by using the contact form provided below.
-Please fill in the required fields with your name, email address, and the message you'd like to convey.
-I'll make every effort to respond to your inquiry as promptly as possible.
+​I really appreciate your interest and look forward to helping you with any needs you may have.
+Let's stay safe together in the digital world

-​Additionally, you can also find me on social media.
-Follow me on Twitter, and LinkedIn to stay up to date with the latest news, tips, and resources related to cybersecurity.
+#### Contact information

-​I genuinely appreciate your interest and look forward to assisting you with any needs you may have.
-Let's stay safe in the digital world together
+- Email: `isulugo@outlook.com`
 - [LinkedIn](https://www.linkedin.com/in/isui-lugo-martinez/)
 - [Download my Cv, English version, Clic here!](/documents/CV-SAUL-LUGO-M-ENGLISH.pdf)
 - [Download my Cv, Spanish version, Clic here!](/documents/CV-SAUL-LUGO-M.pdf)